ycechungAI/goose/documentation/docs/guides/recipes/session-recipes.md

 <Tabs>
   <TabItem value="ui" label="Goose Desktop" default>
    :::warning
-   You cannot create a recipe from an existing recipe session - the "Make Agent from this session" option will be disabled.
+   You cannot create a recipe from an existing recipe session - the "Make recipe from this session" option will be disabled.
    :::

    1. While in the session you want to save as a recipe, click the menu icon **⋮** in the top right corner
-   2. Select **Make Agent from this session**
+   2. Select **Make recipe from this session**
    3. In the dialog that appears:
       - Name the recipe
       - Provide a description